-Strip Plants, Strip Cleaning Plants, Strip Coating Plants and Strip Annealing Plants - Overview
+Strip Processing Plants or Lines Lines, Strip Cleaning Plants, Strip Coating Plants and Strip Annealing Plants - Overview

 A strip plant executes at least one process step with a coiled metal strip.